siberianfox/g2wiki/Persistence-Functions.md

+_NOTE: This page is currently a discussion about the specification for persistence functions using the SD card, on-board Flash, or external sources.
+At some point it will be edited to become the specification._

 This page describes persistence in G2.

-It outlines use cases
+##Theory Of Operation

-##Requirements and Use Cases
+##Requirements & Use Cases

 ##Design and Implementation Notes